 Succinylcholine Chloride Injection, USP is supplied as a clear, colorless solution in the following concentrations and packages:

-Refrigeration of the undiluted agent will assure full potency until expiration date.
+Refrigeration of undiluted Succinylcholine Chloride Injection will assure full potency until expiration date.
 All units carry a date of expiration.

 Store in refrigerator 2° to 8°C (36° to 46°F).
 The multi-dose vials are stable for up to 14 days at room temperature without significant loss of potency.

 Amring Pharmaceuticals Inc.

 The Amring Logo and the “A” Logo are trademarks of Amring Pharmaceuticals Inc.

 PRINCIPAL DISPLAY PANEL